Should I use Homebrew to install Python?

 Homebrew maintains a single “current” Python formula ([email protected]) plus versioned formulae for older releases that active packages still need.
 When the core formula advances, Homebrew rebuilds every dependent formula against the new version and removes the old one on cleanup.
 Developers who happened to be using that Python for their own projects lose their setup as a side effect of routine maintenance.

 Homebrew also does not support installing patch-level versions.
-You can install python@3.12, but you cannot pin to Python 3.12.4 specifically.
-For projects that need reproducible builds or must match a production interpreter exactly, Homebrew offers no mechanism to do so.
+You can install [email protected], but you cannot pin to Python 3.12.4 specifically, which rules it out for reproducible builds or matching a production interpreter.

 The pip install trap